una-dinosauria/Rayuela.jl/README.md

 ## Installing

-Before all else, make sure that you have the `g++` and `nvcc` compilers available from the command line.
+Before all else, make sure that you have the `g++` compiler available from the command line, and the `nvcc` compiler availible at path `/usr/local/cuda/bin/nvcc`.

 Then, open julia and type `]` to enter Package mode: